Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Spraying White Lacquer On Cabinets

 Choosing a sprayer: To get a smooth and uniform finish, you have to spray on a wet coat quickly.
 You can use an HVLP sprayer, but I use my Graco GX-19 airless sprayer with a fine finish spray tip to spray cabinets with white lacquer.
-This sprayer is from the Finish Pro series, which are meant more for lacquer and thin coatings, although this sprayer works well for paint too.
+This sprayer is from the Finish Pro series and is meant more for lacquer and thin coatings, although this sprayer works well for paint too.
 I highly recommend it.
 I set the pressure at about 1,900 PSI.

 Make sure the sprayer you choose is equipped with a sealed motor for safe use with flammable coatings.
 The GX-19 is a professional Graco sprayer that includes a sealed motor and a long-lasting pump.
 Those cheap sprayers from the home improvement store usually cannot be used safely with flammable coatings.
 They don't have a sealed motor.
 These sprayers typically don't last as long as a professional sprayer too, especially with frequent use.